Sayapatri/XMANTRA/README.md

 ## About 🧠

 This is a list of Canadian tech internships for 2023.
-Feel free to contribute to this list by submitting a pull request!
+Feel free to contribute to this list by submitting a pull request!!

 ## Job Postings 💼